Repurposing LCD screens from laptops into functional photo frames and monitors.

-As opposed to accepting worthless fate of these functional screens, we brainstormed ways we could still use the LCDs outside of the laptop.
+As opposed to accepting the worthless fate of these functional screens, we brainstormed ways we could still use the LCDs outside of the laptop.
 Since we live in an age of digital photography, it was decided that the screens could be used as a replacement for traditional photo frames as a larger, electronic, visually appealing substitute.

-Photo frames from recycled LCDs were created using a variety of parts (new and recycled) and different types of technology.
+Photo frames from recycled LCDs were created using a variety of new and recycled parts and different types of technology.